Q1hub/qMINT-qusd-fiat-backed-and-yield-providing-stable-coin/README.md

 5. In <15 seconds → receive **exactly X qUSD**
 6. Your USD is always redeemable 1:1, forever
 7. Your QUBIC earns yield forever (you keep half)
 8. Want out?
-Burn qUSD → get full USD back + 95% of your original QUBIC + all your earned yield
+Burn qUSD → get full USD back + 97% of your original QUBIC + all your earned yield

 ### Wallet screen text

 “Deposit $1 USD + $0.50 in QUBIC → instantly get 1 qUSD
 Your $1 is always redeemable 1:1 for real USD
-Your QUBIC earns staking yield forever (you keep 50%)
+Your QUBIC earns staking yield  (you keep 50%)
-Withdraw anytime – only 5% fee on the QUBIC side”
+Withdraw anytime – only 3% fee on the QUBIC side”

 ### Key facts